-If you (or a family member) need to find a good hospital “just in case,” use our “Hospital Homework” checklist to determine which hospital best suits your needs.
+If you (or a family member) need to find a good hospital “just in case,” create a “Hospital Homework” checklist to determine which hospital best suits your needs.

 What to Research